Work permits for employees in Brazil: A complete guide for employers [2024]

 Types of work visas in Brazil

-There are multiple different types of visas available in Brazil, but as a foreign company hiring Brazilian workers (or bringing foreign employees to Brazil), these are the ones you're most likely to encounter:
+There are multiple types of visas available in Brazil, but as a foreign company hiring Brazilian workers (or bringing foreign employees to Brazil), these are the ones you're most likely to encounter:

 • VITEM II (business trip) visa: Unlike in many other countries, Brazil requires even foreign visitors on business trips to obtain work visas.
 The VITEM II visa allows a foreign national to work in Brazil, but not to take any money from Brazilian companies.
 This visa is valid for up to 10 years and allows stays for up to 90 days per year.